Nobody likes paying taxes, but everybody must do them annually.

 Maximize tax deductions for business expenses

 Business owners and self-employed taxpayers have more tax reduction opportunities than individual taxpayers, with the numerous tax-deductible business expenses available.
-Aside from the Home Office Deduction mentioned, which is more for the office space itself, there are other ways you can maximize business tax deductions:
+Aside from the Home Office Deduction mentioned, which is more for the office space itself, there are other ways you can lessen the amount of taxes you pay:

 - Internet and Phone Bills – You can deduct the business use of your phone and internet.
 However, according to the IRS, “You can’t deduct the cost of basic local telephone service (including any taxes) for the first telephone line you have in your home, even if you have an office in your home.”
-You can deduct 100% of the costs of your second phone line because it can be dedicated for business purposes.
+You can deduct 100% of the costs of your second phone line because you can dedicate it to business purposes.

 - Meals – When you travel for business, entertain a client, or attend a business conference, your meals become a tax-deductible expense.
 As per the Consolidated Appropriations Act, 2021, H.R.
-133, meals and beverages provided by a restaurant have a temporary 100% business expense deduction until the end of 2022.
-Originally, meals were only deducted at 50%.
+133, meals and beverages provided by a restaurant have a temporary 100% business expense deduction until the end of 2023.
+Originally, meals were only deductible by 50%.

 - Vehicle Use – Drives done for business purposes are tax-deductible; you just have to keep an excellent record of the trip’s mileage, date, and purpose.
 The IRS has a predetermined standard mileage rate, which you can use to calculate your deduction.
 Also, it’s important not to claim your personal car trips as business trips in hopes of avoiding tax as it is a criminal offense.